JasmineYil/WebEngineering_Playground/README.md

 *Present your findings and fixes here.*

 - The data table lacks descriptive headers and context.
 To fix this add caption to provide a summary for the table.
+- Added caption for Context to help screen reader users understand the table's purpose.
+- Replaced Header Cells from td with th to mark them as headers.
+Screen readers will now recognize these cells as headers, providing important context to users.
+- Added scope Attribute "col" to all column header cells to explicitly indicate that these are column headers.
+Added scope="row" to the first cell of each data row (<th scope="row">) to mark them as row headers, which improves the table's readability for assistive technologies to help screen readers understand the association between data in a row or column, making it much easier for users to navigate the table.

 **(1) More Findings**

 What other accessibility issues did you find?
 Explain how you did fix them.

 - Language missing or invalid: The HTML element was missing a lang attribute.
 To fix this, add lang="en" to the html tag to specify the language.
+  Adding lang="en" to the <html> tag indicates that the primary language of the page is English.
+This helps assistive technologies like screen readers correctly pronounce words.
 - Very Small Text: Increased the font size for specific elements to ensure they are easily readable.
+- Changed Font-Family to sans-serif to improve accessibility for many users, because they are generally considered more readable, particularly for users with certain visual impairments or cognitive difficulties.
+- Search Button is not a button: Changing the input type="submit" to a button makes the search form more customizable and accessible.
+It allows for styling flexibility, ensuring better visual consistency and interaction feedback.
+  The aria-label or hidden label for the input helps screen readers understand the purpose of the input, while the button with clear text ("Go!") makes it clear what action the user will take.
+- Adjusted Placeholder Text sizes and fonts for better readability.